 It’s been more than 25 years since Jim Collins’ now-classic book Built to Last appeared on bookstore shelves, but the main ideas are still true.
 You don’t need a great idea or a charismatic leader to be successful.
 Instead, preserve your core ideology, set audacious goals, try new things, and constantly be innovating.
 These are the hallmarks of the companies that make it over time.
 As an entrepreneur, you already have an idea to build something you can love.
 Why not build it to last?

 The new year provides opportunities for fresh initiatives and new growth.
 Embrace those opportunities.
 Prepare for success.
 Expect it.
-Let’s see what the Roaring Twenties have in store for business in the 21st century.
+Let’s push even harder this year and see where things take us.